pnwairfire/bluesky-web/API.md

 ## POST /api/v1/run/dispersion/<met_domain>/

-This API takes emissions data and runs bluesky through dispersion and visualization.
-It's the dispersion API to be used for met-dependent dispersion models (e.g. hysplit, which currently the only such model supported).
+This API takes consumption, emissions, and plumerise data and runs bluesky through dispersion and visualization.
+It's the dispersion API to be used for met-dependent dispersion models (e.g. hysplit, which is currently the only such model supported).

 Like with the emissions API, This API requires posted JSON with three possible top level keys - 'fire_information', 'config', and 'modules.
-The 'fire_information' key is required, and must contain emissions data and growth time windows for each fire.
+The 'fire_information' key is required, and must contain growth time windows with consumption, emissions, and plumerise data for each fire.
 The 'config' key is also required, to specify, at the very least, dispersion start time and num_hours.
 The 'modules' key is optional.